Collections

 Southwark Cathedral

-This is a nineteenth Century church between London Bridge and Borough Market in the part of Southwark called the Borough.
+This cathedral is between London Bridge and Borough Market in the part of Southwark called the Borough.
+It was largely rebuilt in the 19th Century in flint and stone; parts of it go back to the 13th Century.
 Please click on any picture to see each one at full size.

 -